-How To Tell if Someone is Stalking You On Instagram
+How to Tell if Someone is Stalking You On Instagram

 Think someone is stalking you on Instagram?
 Think someone might have a secret crush on you and is following you online?
 Want to know if someone is taking a little too much interest in what you do on social media?

-This tutorial will show you how to tell if someone is either watching but not engaging or lurking on your Instagram.
+This tutorial will show you how to tell if someone is either watching but not engaging or just lurking on your Instagram.

 Instagram Stories: The Only Way to Know Who’s Watching

 You select someone’s profile in the app to see their stories, and they do the same to see yours.
-Just like Snapchat, Instagram Stories tell you who has viewed your story.
+Just like Snapchat, Instagram Stories tell you who has viewed your Story.

-Catching the Stalker
+Catching the Instagram Stalker

 Not only will you see that they viewed it, but if you’re using Instagram Analytics, you can also watch the view count increase each time they do.
 If they watch the Story multiple times, you’ll know it was them because they’re the only person who has access to it.